Selenium Web Scraping: A Guide on Handling Dynamic Sites

 proCerts.append(detailDict)

-Finally, extract_details() will return the array.
+Finally, extract_details() returns the array.

 clean_details()